w4k2/stream-learn/doc/streams.rst

 ``n_samples`` parameter here, which determines the number of patterns in the set, but instead we provide two new attributes of data stream:

-- ``n_chunks`` — to determine the number of chunks in a data stream,
+- ``n_chunks`` — to determine the number of chunks in a data stream.
-- ``chunk_size`` — to dermine number of patterns in each chunk of data stream.
+- ``chunk_size`` — to determine the number of patterns in each data chunk.

 Additionally, data streams may contain noise which, while not considered as concept drift, provides additional challenge during the data stream analysis and data stream classifiers should be robust to it.
 The ``StreamGenerator`` class implements noise by inverting the class labels of a given percentage of incoming instances in the data stream.
 This percentage can be defined by a ``y_flip`` parameter, like in standard ``make_classification()`` call.
+If a single float is given as the parameter value, the percentage of noise refers to combined instances from all classes, while if we specify a tuple of floats, the noise occurs within each class separately using the given percentages.

 Streams containing concept drifts
 =================================